Hurricane Smith (1952 film): Plot

-The film is set at an undetermined date but presumably is intended to be in the later 19th century.
-Costumes vary from 18th century to 1950s.
-The ship is typical of the early 18th century but with a typical late 19th century name.
-The frequent discussion of "blackbirding" would place the timeframe in the second half of the 19th century.

-Captain Raikes of the ship "The Southern Cross" arrives on an island in the South Pacific Ocean to capture slaves.
-He rows ashore with his first mate Brown and other crew members, unaware the island is inhabited by three white adventurers who have been stranded there: Hurricane Smith, Dan O'Hara and Brundage.

-Smith, O'Hara and Brundage sneak on board "The Southern Cross", overwhelm the remaining crew, and takes over the boat.
-He sails it to Australia.
-On the way Smith explains he has buried half a million dollars in Dakaru before being unfairly arrested for piracy.
-He persuades O'Hara and Brundage to become his partners in retrieving it.
+Captain Raikes of the ship The Southern Cross arrives on an island in the South Pacific Ocean to capture slaves.
+He rows ashore with his first mate Brown and other crew members, unaware that the island is inhabited by three white adventurers who have been stranded there: Hurricane Smith, Dan O'Hara and Brundage.
+The adventurers sneak aboard the ship, overwhelm the remaining crew, take command and set sail for Australia.
+Hurricane explains that he had buried $500,000 in Dakaru before being unfairly arrested for piracy.
+He persuades O'Hara and Brundage to become his partners in retrieving the money.

-In Australia, the three men rename their ship "The Lady Betty" try to raise money to track down the treasure.
+In Australia, the three men rename their ship The Lady Betty and try to raise money to find the treasure.
 They are approached by Eric Gorvahlsen, a scientist who wants to hire a ship.
-Raikes and Brown arrive in Australia so Hurricane, Dan and Brundage take them prisoner on "The Lady Betty".
+When Raikes and Brown arrive in Australia, Hurricane, Dan and Brundage take them prisoner on The Lady Betty.

-Gorvahlsen goes on board the ship with his companions, Dr. Whitmore and Whitmore's half-Polynesian daughter Luana, who is also Gorvahlsen's lover.
-Gorvahlsen is actually planning to capture Hurricane's treasure on Dakaru.
-He has never seen Hurricane Smith and suspects that Dan O'Hara is he (the real Hurricane pretends to be "Jim Tyler").

-Gorvahlsen tells Luana to find out information about Dan/O'Hara from Hurricane/Tyler.
-Luana and the real Hurricane fall in love with each other and she admits to having doubts about the scheme.
+Gorvahlsen boards the ship with his companions, Dr. Whitmore and Whitmore's half-Polynesian daughter Luana, who is also Gorvahlsen's lover.
+Gorvahlsen is planning to capture Hurricane's treasure on Dakaru.
+He thinks that Dan O'Hara is Hurricane, and the real Hurricane pretends to be named Jim Tyler.
+Luana and Hurricane fall in love and she admits to having doubts about the scheme.